Why Does Increasing Opportunity Cost Occur

 Resource Heterogeneity and Specialization

 Not all resources are created equal.
-In practice, when an economy or business begins producing more of a particular good, it naturally uses the resources best suited for that purpose first.
-Land, labor, and capital differ in quality, location, and suitability for specific tasks.
+Day to day, land, labor, and capital differ in quality, location, and suitability for specific tasks.
+And when an economy or business begins producing more of a particular good, it naturally uses the resources best suited for that purpose first.
 These resources deliver high output with relatively low sacrifice.

 As production expands, less suitable resources must be employed.
 These resources may require more training, additional investment, or extra effort to achieve the same results.
 Because of this resource heterogeneity, each additional unit of output carries a higher opportunity cost than the previous one.